BCG Vaccine Description

 The reduction in childhood mortality may be due to epigenetic reprogramming of the nucleotide-binding oligomerization domain receptor.
 This is because of suggestions the BCG vaccine has other beneficial effects on the immune system that could protect against other infections.
-A 2019 observational study reported the vaccine is related to fewer deaths from certain infections other than from TB in low-income countries.
+A 2019 observational study reported that the vaccine is related to fewer deaths from certain infections other than TB in low-income countries.

 The biological interaction between Mtb and the human host is complex and only partially understood, says the WHO.

 The U.S. NIH says the BCG vaccine is fairly safe, not associated with severe complications.

 And recently, a non-peer-reviewed study published on June 12, 2020, found that mandatory BCG was associated with a significantly slower climb in both confirmed cases and deaths during the first 30-day period of an outbreak.

 Furthermore, a study published don July 31, 2020, found linear mixed models revealed a significant effect of mandated BCG policies on the growth rate of both cases and deaths after controlling for median age, gross domestic product per capita, population density, population size, net migration rate, and various cultural dimensions.

 In the absence of evidence, the WHO recommends BCG vaccination to prevent COVID-19 disease.
 The WHO recommends neonatal BCG vaccination in countries or settings with a high incidence of tuberculosis.